Radio jamming in China

 Radio jamming in China is a form of censorship in the People's Republic of China that involves deliberate attempts by state or Communist Party organs to interfere with radio broadcasts.
-In most instances, radio jamming targets foreign broadcasters, including Voice of America (VOA), Radio Free Asia, the BBC World Service, Sound of Hope (SOH) and stations based in Taiwan.
+In most instances, radio jamming targets foreign broadcasters, including Voice of America (VOA), the BBC World Service, Sound of Hope (SOH) and stations based in Taiwan.

 Methods

 Radio jamming is achieved by transmitting radio signals on the same frequency as the intended target.
 The government of the People's Republic of China disrupts shortwave radio communications through this method, typically by broadcasting music, drumming, or other noise.
 On shortwave, the jamming sound is usually composed of Chinese folk music, specifically a composition known as The Firedrake, running one hour in duration.
 The one hour audio clip is sourced from the ChinaSat 6B satellite (launched in 2007) and transmitted by relay stations on the same frequencies used by target stations.
 High quality recordings of The Firedrake also exist on the internet.
 On some occasions, China National Radio broadcasts are also used to jam target signals.

 The French defense electronics company Thales Group was accused of aiding Chinese censorship efforts by selling shortwave broadcasting equipment to Chinese authorities in 2008.
 The firm denied this, saying that the sale of equipment was for civil purposes.